 Our shares of common are quoted on the OTCQB under the symbol "EYEG."
-We have applied to list our common stock and warrants on The NASDAQ Capital Market under the symbol "EYEG" and "EYEGW," respectively, prior to the completion of this offering.
-No assurances can be made that our application will be approved.
+We have received approval to list our common stock and warrants on The NASDAQ Capital Market under the symbol "EYEG" and "EYEGW," respectively, and will commence trading on July 29, 2015.